Warm Water Regulations

 |Black Bass :

-Largemouth and spotted bass: 14-inch minimum size limit.
+Largemouth and spotted: 14-inch minimum size limit.
 Smallmouth: 12-inch minimum size limit.
 Smallmouth at Conchas Reservoir and Ute Reservoir: 14-inch minimum size limit.

 |5 per day|